Lovely-Experiences/Discord-Fan-Made/README.md

 ### Default Configuration

-Bellow is the default configuration in plain JSON, if needed.
+Bellow is the default configuration in plain JSON.
+[Link to file.](server/configuration.json)

 ```json
 {